-• Create or obtain a copy of the paraprofessional(s) schedule.
+Create or obtain a copy of the paraprofessional(s) schedule normally in place.
 If you work with an MT, ask how this schedule was designed and how their duties are assigned.
-If you are an Intern, interview a veteran Mild/Moderate teacher for how they assign duties to their paraprofessional.
+If you are an Intern, interview a veteran Moderate/Severe teacher for how they assign duties to their paraprofessional.